pozsarzs/modshell/README.md

  - [x] support for variable and constant arrays;
  - [x] syntax highlighter file for editors using GtkSourceView (Builder, Geany, Gedit, Mousepad, Pluma, Scribes, etc.);
  - [x] syntax highlighting file for Notepad++ (Windows only);
- - [x] syntax highlighting file for Vim/Neovim.
+ - [x] syntax highlighting file for Vim/Neovim,
+ - [x] TCP and UPD echo server utilities for testing connectivity.

 _v0.1-alpha3:_
 The next release with the following changes: